mahadalishah/columbia-cybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-  Load balancing protect the servers from a DoS attack.
+  Load balancing protects the servers from a DoS attack.
 A load balancer distributes network or application traffic amongst the servers.
 One benefit of a jumpbox is that it provides a controlled means of acccess between your virtual machines from attackers.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system performance.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system performance. log files monitored for Filebeat

-TODO: What does Filebeat watch for?
-TODO: What does Metricbeat record?

 The configuration details of each machine may be found below.
 Note: Use the Markdown Table Generator to add/remove values from the table.

-## Deployment

-Files:
-1. elk-playbook.yml: install and launch sebp/elk container on ELK server
-2. filebeat-configuration.yml: the pre-defined configuration file of Filebeat which has updated Kibana and Elasticsearch server information
-3. filebeat-playbook.yml: ansible playbook file to be run on Ansible container on Jumpbox to install Filebeat on both Web1 and Web2 servers
-4. metricbeat-configuration.yml: the pre-defined configuration file of Metricbeat which has updated Kibana and Elasticsearch server information
-5. metricbeat-playbook.yml: ansible playbook file to be run on Ansible container on Jumpbox to install Metricbeat on both Web1 and Web2 servers

-## Virtual machines

 | Name        | Function          |  IP address        | Operating System   |
 | ----------- | ----------------- | ------------------ | ------------------ |